ament/ament_index/ament_index_python/Quality_Declaration.md

 ### Performance [4.iv]

-`ament_index_python` follows the recommendations for performance testing of Python code in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#performance), and opts to do performance analysis on each release rather than each change.
+`ament_index_python` does not conduct performance tests.
 It is not yet defined if this package requires performance testing and how addresses this topic.

 ### Linters and Static Analysis [4.v]